pharo-project/pharo-changelogs/Pharo60ChangeLogs.md

 # Pharo 6.0

 A large, international community of developers worked hard for several months to iron out all problems and to make Pharo 6.0 a great release.
-Pharo 6.0 saw a large set of changes, infrastructural improvements and others: more than [NUMBER] tickets got closed.
+Pharo 6.0 saw a large set of changes, infrastructural improvements and others: more than 1400 tickets got closed.
 Our actions are targeted at building a sound infrastructure on top of which new generation of systems can be built.
 Remember that Pharo is your open-source system!

 ## New Stuff